robashton/blog/input/pages/Purerl Updates - Monitors in Stetson and Pinto/content.markdown

 - Monitors for arbitrary pids from Gen servers + Stetson handlers
 - MessageRouting in Pinto to easily bind to legacy code that sends us messages

+# Monitors

 A reasonably common pattern for monitors in some of our code is

 - Internal server manages a collection of pids that are recipients of data streams
-- Websockets open and register with this server to receive those data streams
+- web handlers open and register with this server to receive those data streams

 In this case *sometimes*

 - It's useful for the internal server to monitor the subscribers and remove the pids when they become invalid
-- It's useful for the Websocket handler to monitor the server, so it can close the connection if that goes away
+- It's useful for the web handler to monitor the server, so it can close the connection if that goes away

 This isn't always the case, sometimes a static message bus is a better option, sometimes pids can be checked ad-hoc, but for the purpose of this example we'll assume that this is exactly what we want as it'll be a nice end-to-end example of message passing and monitoring in Purerl.

 # The internal server

-So we'll define a basic gen server that keeps a state that's a map of pids to functions that receive data *(Binary -> Effecgt Unit)*, and set up a timer to send us a Tick message after 500ms - our message type will therefore just be either that Tick message, or a message telling us that a client has disconnected.
-We'll configure the gen server to use a handleInfo function when these come in (explored further below).
+So we'll define a basic gen server that keeps a state that's a map of pids to functions that receive data *(Binary -> Effect Unit)*, and set up a timer to send us a *Tick* message after 500ms - our message type will therefore just be either that *Tick* message, or a message telling us that a client has disconnected.
+We'll configure the gen server to use a *handleInfo* function when these come in (explored further below).

 ```haskell